Rules for Rummy

 Setup

-The goal of the game is to collect as few points as possible by getting rid of all your cards.
-Getting rid of all your cards is called getting RUMMY.
-This is achieved by placing combinations of cards on the table.
+The goal is to collect as few points as possible by getting rid of all your cards.
+Playing your last card is called going RUMMY.
+You do this by laying down combinations of cards on the table.

 Use a full standard deck without jokers.
 Deal cards based on the number of players: